Telespazio-UK/QC-Tool-Suite-eoepca/README.md

 The file [`050-storage-volumes.yaml`](./deploy/050-storage-volumes.yaml) pre-creates persistent volume claims that can be used by other components.

 > NOTE<br>
-> By default the storage class `standard` is specfied - which relies upon the `k8s.io/minikube-hostpath` that is deployed with minikube.
-This must be adapted to a suitable storage class for your cluster - e.g. `managed-nfs-storage` is NFS provisioning has been configured.
+> By default the storage class `managed-nfs-storage-retain` is specfied - which relies upon the NFS provisioner above.

 #### Resource Catalogue

-The file [`060-resource-catalogue.yaml`](./deploy/060-resource-catalogue.yaml) instantiates the EOEPCA Resource Catalogue.
+The file [`070-resource-catalogue.yaml`](./deploy/070-resource-catalogue.yaml) instantiates the EOEPCA Resource Catalogue.

 In this deployment we are assuming a 'closed' deployment that is not externally accessible - and hence is not able to establish TLS certificates via letsencrypt.
 However, the resource-catalogue helm charts insist on configuring tls, which is not what we want in this case.
 Hence, we disable the helm chart ingress creation, and instead create our own ingress that is http only.

 > NOTE<br>
-> The file `060-resource-catalogue.yaml` must be edited to set the correct domain for your deployment within the service and ingress definition.
+> The file `070-resource-catalogue.yaml` must be edited to set the correct domain for your deployment within the service and ingress definition.
+In this case it has been initialised with the value `172-26-59-13.nip.io` that resolves to the IP address of the 'accessible' node within the TPZ-UK cluster.